iAJTin/iPdfWriter/README.md

 For these cases we have global replacements.

-Note that the page numbers have not been included in this section as you have a better place to replace them, this is covered a bit later!

 Basic steps, for more details please see [sample04.cs] file.

 1. Load pdf pages